charliecalvert/charliecalvert.github.io/everything.markdown

 # Everything All at Once

-Here you can find links to all the files in the site.
+Here you can find links to all the files in each of the guides.

 {% for collection in site.collections %}
 <h2> {{ collection.label }} </h2>